Rafi716/ProgrammingComponents/Tutorial1to4ReadME.md

 ![Alt text]( https://github.com/Rafi716/ProgrammingComponents/blob/main/TUTORIAL%20SS/TUT%202/TUT%202%20SS%201.png )

-* After we had set up the ui elements we can jump straight into creating a health system script in C#, ill be calling my script PlayerHealth.
+* After we had set up the UI elements we can jump straight into creating a health system script in C#, ill be calling my script PlayerHealth.
 Before we write anything make sure to write “using UnityEngine.UI” as well as “using UnityEngine.Events” so those libraries are accessible when we code!

 ```Unity
 using System.Collections;